This post may contain affiliate links. Please see my disclosure policy for details.

-Although the backwaters of Alleppey are humungous, most tourists choose explore the main canal areas and it’s also here where you should visit to make the most of your time.
+Although the backwaters of Alleppey are humungous, most tourists choose to explore the main canal areas and it’s also here where you should visit to make the most of your time.

 The great thing about Alleppey is how diverse the area is.
-You’ll have historic temples, beautiful beaches, spectacular viewpoints, endless backwaters, delectable dishes and swaying palm trees (and even palm wine!) to enjoy.
+You’ll have historic temples, beautiful beaches, spectacular viewpoints, endless backwaters, delectable dishes, and swaying palm trees (and even palm wine!) to enjoy.

-It’s easiest, in my opinion, to take a houseboat, canoe or a shikara boat around the area so you can explore more.
+It’s easiest, in my opinion, to take a houseboat, canoe, or a shikara boat around the area so you can explore more.
 Although having a car is convenient, you’re in water country now.

 So, here are all the beautiful places to visit in Alleppey in 1 day!

 Heads up: my trip to Alleppey was sponsored by India Someday.
 Click here to read a review of their India trip planning service or my full itinerary here.
 As always, although I was a guest all opinions and photo are my own.